 The Izapa Household Archaeology Project

 The Izapa Household Archaeology project is comprised of the director, doctoral candidate Rebecca Mendelsohn (UAlbany), 4 archaeologist/student collaborators from Mexico and the United States, 12 workmen from the Izapa community, and 2 local women assisting in the lab.
 Archaeologist/student collaborators include Saskia Kuchnicki (UAlbany ‘12), Kelly Rich (UAlbany ‘12), Gabriela Kerem Galicia Castillo (Escuela Nacional de Antropología e Historia), and Royma Nayeli Gutierrez Garcia (Universidad Autónoma de Yucatán).
-Financial support for the project has been provided by a National Science Foundation Doctoral Dissertation Improvement Grant (#BCS-1349916), a Fulbright-García Robles grant, an Institute for Mesoamerican Studies Decormier award, and the UAlbany Initiatives for Women’s Karen R. Hitchcock New Frontiers award.
+Financial support for this work has been provided by a National Science Foundation Graduate Research Fellowship and Doctoral Dissertation Improvement Grant (#BCS-1349916), a Fulbright-García Robles grant, a Junior Fellowship in Pre-Columbian Studies at the Dumbarton Oaks Research Library and Collection (Harvard University), an Institute for Mesoamerican Studies Decormier award, and the UAlbany Initiatives for Women’s Karen R. Hitchcock New Frontiers award.
 Permission for excavations was provided by the Consejo de Arqueología of Mexico’s Instituto Nacional de Antropología e Historia (INAH).

 Check out the Izapa Household Archaeology Project highlighted in the May 16, 2014 issue of Science: